coreos/coreos-installer/docs/cmd/pxe.md

             If installer is run at boot, run this script after installation.
 If the script fails, the live environment will stop at an emergency shell.
+        --live-ignition <path>...
+            Ignition config fragment for live env

+            Merge the specified Ignition config into the config for the live environment.
     -o, --output <path>
             Output file